vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/03_adhikAri-paddhatiH.md

 <details><summary>English</summary>

 "This Prapatti is the refuge of the ignorant, this alone is the refuge of the wise; this is of those that wish to cross the ocean of samsara, and this of them that desire to attain immortality."
-14. Also in the Lakshmitantra under Prapatti it is des- cribed that the sastras mention of him who has the qualities of faith &c., as having right, to it.
+14. Also in the Lakshmitantra under Prapatti it is described that the sastras mention of him who has the qualities of faith &c., as having right, to it.

 </details>